The primary aim of creating a responsive app is to make it adaptive for all screen sizes.

 Strategies to create a Responsive App in Android Studio

 Most apps consider the width size classes because of the vertical scrolling.
-As a result, most of the apps are fitted for all screen sizes.
+As a result, most apps are suitable for all screen sizes.
 You can handle those different screen sizes with a few breakpoints.

 Must-Read: Guide to UI Testing